(Professionalization of Trainers for Work Based Basic Skills)

 PROFI-TRAIN uses the knowledge base of work based basic skills training and aims at the development of a transferable and flexible professional training concept for experts in adult education and vocational training – teaching, guiding and disposing experts – in order to contribute to professional development.

-The professional training concept will be contextualised and tested in six countries.
-Slovenian Institute for Adult Education is responsible for the second of four intellectual outputs (IO2) which encompaases conceptual framework and coordination of development of six curricularly edited thematic Modules.
+The professional training concept was contextualised and tested in six countries.
+Slovenian Institute for Adult Education was responsible for the second of four intellectual outputs (IO2) which encompaases conceptual framework and coordination of development of six curricularly edited thematic Modules.

 A leaflet with gathered basic information about the PROFI-TRAIN is available here.

-The professional training concept „Trainer-competence for work-based basic skills” consists and will result in three
+The professional training concept „Competence for work-based basic skills” consists of three building blocks:

 Programme: Erasmus+, K2